-The ACT88329 contains three fully integrated step-down converters.
-Buck1/2 are 4A outputs, while Buck3 is a 2A output.
-Buck1 is a fixed frequency, current mode controlled, synchronous PWM converter that achieves peak efficiencies of up to 96.5%.
-Buck1 switches at 1.125MHz or 2.25MHz.
-Buck2/3 are ACOT mode controlled.
-All bucks are internally compensated, requiring only three small external components (Cin, Cout, and L) for operation.
+The ACT88327 contains four fully integrated step-down converters.
+Buck1/2 are 3A max outputs, while Buck3 is 1.5A max output.
+All buck converters are fixed frequency, current mode controlled, synchronous PWM converters that achieve peak efficiencies of up to 96.5%.
+The buck converters switch at 1.125MHz or 2.25MHz and are internally compensated, requiring only three small external components (Cin, Cout, and L) for operation.
 They ship with default output voltages that can be modified via the I2C interface for systems that require advanced power management functions.